-On a piece of paper, write down the reading and what cylinder it belongs to (you can use the image in the image viewer to help you identify the cylinder).
-Repeat the above steps in the remaining 3 cylinders.
+Write down the reading and what cylinder it belongs to on a piece of paper (you can use the illustration above to help you identify the cylinder).

 CASE 1: All cylinder compression readings where normal.
-These compression gauge readings confirm that the head gasket is OK and not burned at a point between two cylinders.
+This is the correct test result and it confirms that both head gaskets are OK (not burned at a spot between two side-by-side cylinders).

-Your next test doing a block test.
-For this test go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).
+If you still suspect a blown head gasket, go to: TEST 4: Using A Chemical Block Tester (Combustion Leak Tester).